oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_config_config_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The maximum response time in milliseconds that will be considered tolerable for the end user.
-Response times beyond this threshold will be considered frustrating.
+                                            <div>The maximum response time in milliseconds that is considered &quot;tolerable&quot; for the end user.
+A response time beyond this threshold is considered &quot;frustrating&quot;.
 This value cannot be lower than &quot;satisfiedResponseTime&quot;.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">56</div>